 The small intestine is a big part of the digestive tract.
 More than 20 feet long, it takes up most of the space in the abdomen.
 Above it, the stomach's job is to mix chewed up food with acid, and really start to break down the pieces of food.

 After churning it up for awhile, this mixture is sent to the small intestine where it's broken down even further, and nutrients are absorbed into the bloodstream.
 Several nutrients are also manufactured here.

 After all that acid treatment, there is really very little bacteria in the small intestine and only specific varieties.
 Or at least, this is how it's supposed to be.
 The main bacteria colonies that are so important to good health are a little further down in the colon (large intestine).

-There is a one-way valve between the small and large gut – the ileocecal valve (ICV) – designed to keep things moving forward.
+There is a one-way valve between the small and large gut - the ileocecal valve (ICV) - designed to keep things moving forward.
 If the ICV gets damaged or even just stuck, digested material can go back into the small intestine.
 At this point, the normal colon bacteria, simply trying to do their job to keep us healthy, have been added to the mix.

 But remember, bacteria, even the good kind, doesn't belong in the small intestine.
 Its presence can set off an inflammatory cascade with far-reaching effects.
 Other digestive issues of course, like GERD, leaky gut, IBS... but also hormone production, mood, and brain function can be affected.

 Obviously, this is not something you'd want to happen.